-This course provides an overview of state-of-the-art techniques for solving large-scale linear algebra problems, as they typically arise in applications.
+This course provides an overview of advanced techniques for solving large-scale linear algebra problems, as they typically arise in applications.
 A central goal of this course is to give the ability to choose a suitable solver for a given application.